sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 In this section error message are discussed that have arisen after upgrading to Rals 4.

+## undefined method 'table' for Prawn
+The *Prawn* version 1.3.0 has extracted `table`.
+So whe running *Secondhand* we get an error message saying

+    NoMethodError:
+      undefined method `table` for #<Prawn::Document:0x000000006b397a8>

+In order to get rid of the error we have to add *prawn-table* to our *Gemfile*.

+    gem 'prawn-table', '~> 0.2.2'

+And then run `$ bundle install`

 ## ActionController::UnknownFormat
 This error is caused by *Capybara* when clicking a link that is configured with `remote: true` and should render a *JavaScript* template.
 The `js` format is not